hetalang/heta-compiler/export-formats.md

 # Export formats

-Following [Heta specifications](specifications/) exporting to different formats can be done by `#export` action.
 The following formats are implemented in Heta compiler.

 - [JSON](#json)
 - [YAML](#yaml)